The Chakri dynasty has reigned in Thailand since 1782. Since that time there have been nine kings, each reigning under the name Rama.

 Saying the Unsayable: Monarchy and Democracy in Thailand edited by Soren Ivarsson.
 Reviews the history of the modern monarchy and analyzes the forces shaping its image.

 The Story of Mahajanaka by His Majesty King Bhumibol.
-Illustrated story of the life of King Janak of ancient Mithila, written by Thailand's current king.
-From Alibris.
+Illustrated story of the life of King Janak of ancient Mithila, written by a modern king of Thailand.

 Lords of Things: The Fashioning of the Siamese Monarchy's Modern Image by Maurizio Peleggi is about royalty in late 19th and early 20th century Siam.

 Lords of Life: A History of the Kings of Thailand by HRH Prince Chula Chakrabongse.
 The history of the Chakri dynasty, rulers of Siam until the change of regime in 1932.
 The author was a grandson of King Chulalongkorn, died in 1963.

 Monarchy in South East Asia: The Faces of Tradition in Transition by Roger Kershaw.
 The history and contemporary role of South East Asian monarchy, including Thailand, Cambodia, Malaysia, Brunei, Indonesia, and Laos.

 Kings, Country and Constitutions by Kobkua Suwannathat-Pian is about Thailand's political development from 1932 to 2000.

 A History of Thailand by Chris Baker and Pasuk Phongpaichit.
 A general history published in 2009.